nebari-dev/nebari-docs/README.md

 Once all the necessary credentials are generated, Nebari can be installed and deployed in roughly 30 minutes!

-See our [installation guide]() for a complete guide to intallation.
+Check the [Nebari installation guide]() for detailed step-by-step instructions on deploying Nebari.

 ## :question: Questions?

-Have a look at our [FAQ](docs/source/user_guide/faq.md) to see if your query has been answered.
+Have a look at our [Frequently Asked Questions (FAQ)](docs/source/user_guide/faq.md) to see if your query has been answered.

-We separate the queries for Nebari into:
+Getting help:

 - [GitHub Discussions](https://github.com/nebari-dev/nebari/discussions) is our user forum.
 It can be used to raise discussions about a subject, such as: "What is the recommended way to do _X_ with Nebari?"